axelpale/georap/README.md

       roles: ['userAdminAnyDatabase']
     })

-Restart mongod with authentication:

-    $ mongod --auth --dbpath=.data/db

 Next, create a user with permission to access only `tresdb`.
 Note that this user needs to be created into `tresdb` database instead of `admin`.
-Thus, change first to `admin` to authenticate, and then to `tresdb` to create.
+Thus, authenticate first on `admin`, and then switch to `tresdb` to create.

-    $ mongo
-    > use admin
     > db.auth('foodmin', 'barword')
     > use tresdb
     > db.createUser({